 What is Citizenship by Investment?

-Black passport laying on its side on top of a map - What is a Citizenship by Investment program?Citizenship by Investment (CBI) is a process of acquiring citizenship in a country by making significant financial contributions, typically through investing in real estate, government bonds, or a national development fund.
+Black passport laying on its side on top of a map - What is a Citizenship by Investment program?Citizenship by Investment (CBI) allows wealthy individuals to acquire citizenship by making a substantial financial contribution to a country’s economy.

 Caribbean